gdejohn/procrastination/README.md

 required and putting it off for as long as possible, only computing each of their elements on demand.
 They can also be memoized such that each element is computed at most once, the first time it's asked for, and then cached.

-Because the data structures are purely functional, they are also fully persistent.
+Because the data structures are purely functional, they are fully persistent.
 Instead of mutators, methods are provided that return a new version of a given data structure reflecting the desired changes, leaving the previous version intact.
 Every version remains accessible.
 This is implemented efficiently via structural sharing, which is safe because the data structures are structurally immutable (i.e., elements cannot be added, removed, or replaced).

 The data structures are designed to emulate algebraic data types, with basic "data constructor" static factory methods mirrored by abstract `match()` instance methods simulating pattern matching.
 This is not a general pattern-matching